 My friend seemed skeptical.
-"How then did she become so famous?"
+"How then did she become famous?"

 I replied, "How did Tiny Tim become famous?
 Because he was talented?
 Of course not.
-Johnny Carson, the National Enquirer, and the rest of the media make people celebrities for all kinds of goofy reasons.
-But in Jeane Dixon's case, I can assure you, her star status wasn't something she earned.
-She simply gave away a huge amount of predictions and then conveniently remembered only the 10 or 15% that could be liberally interpreted as coming true."
+Johnny Carson, the National Enquirer and the rest of the media make people celebrities for all kinds of goofy reasons.
+But in Jeanne Dixon's case, I can assure you, she didn't earn her star status.
+She simply gave away a huge amount of predictions and then conveniently remembered only the 18% or so that could be interpreted as 'coming true.'"

 I gave him a few examples.
 “When Mrs. Dixon just started to cash in on the popularity of horoscopes and fortune-telling in the early 50's, she made a pretty famous prediction.
-She said that World War III was going to begin in 1958.
-That error cooled her jets until the tabloids of the 60's were looking for wild attractions.
-They hauled Mrs. Dixon out again.
+She said that World War III was going to begin in 1954.
+That error cooled her jets until the tabloids of the 60's were looking for wild attractions and they hauled Dixon out again.
 She promptly assured Americans that the Vietnam conflict would be over by 1966.
 She was only nine years off, poor thing.
 Must have been a short in her crystal ball."

-"She also predicted there would be a cure for cancer in 1967.
-She predicted Fidel Castro would be overthrown and tossed out of Cuba in disgrace before the year 1970 was out.
-Of course, Cubans are still waiting for that one.
-She predicted there would be universal peace by the year 2000.
+"Then there was her prediction that Fidel Castro would be overthrown and tossed out of Cuba in disgrace before the year 1970 was out.
+Fortunately nobody took that one to their bookie.
 And how about her confident assertion that Russia would be the first nation to put men on the moon?"

-"But hey; I can't forget my favorite," I finally added.
+"But hey.
+I can't forget my favorite," I finally added.
 "On October 19th, 1968, Mrs. Dixon predicted that the last thing on Jackie Kennedy’s mind was any possibility of remarriage.
-And then, bingo, the very next day, headlines announced to the world the wedding of Jackie and Aristotle Onassis.”
+But the very next day, headlines announced to the world the union of Jackie and Aristotle Onassis.”

-No, I assured my friend, I would feel no pressure from a prediction contest with even a "pro psychic" like Jeane Dixon.
+No, I assured my friend, I would feel no undue pressure from a prediction contest with even a "pro psychic" like Jeanne Dixon.
 "We would all be in the guessing game together.
-The fact is that there is only one source of accurate, dependable information about the future."
+The fact is that there is only one source of accurate, dependable information about the future..."